Stroll

 Stroll Châteauneuf-du-Pape’s historic vineyards beneath ruins of the Avignon Popes’ summer castle

-Walk through Séguret and Gigondas, medieval villages perched high above the Rhône Valley
+Walk where every path leads to something beautiful like Séguret and Gigondas, medieval villages perched high above the Rhône Valley

 Descend to colourful Menton, passing Sainte-Agnès and sweeping Mediterranean clifftop vistas